Lesson One: Plants, Wildlife, Recreation, Oh My!

 - Divide students into small groups of no more than four or five students per group.

 - Post the Title Cards around the room where all students can see them.

-- Run the Picture Cards and the Discussion Question Cards back to back.
+- Make copies Picture Cards and the Discussion Question Cards back to back.

 - Read the History of Public Lands in Wyoming and review the Land Ownership Map of Wyoming and the WOT Road Trip Map.

 - Become familiar with the diversity of Wyoming’s wildlife (deer, elk, pronghorn antelope, bison, etc.), plants (sagebrush, Indian paintbrush, etc.), and recreation (hunting, fishing, skiing, camping, etc.).